 Jan 6 hearings: What have we learned from the committee so far?

+Jan 6 hearings: Key takeaways we’ve learned from the committee so far

 The next instalment of the House investigation into the Capitol riot and Donald Trump’s role in provoking it starts at 1pm ET on Tuesday